A Safe, Healthy Campus

 - If visitors are present in their residence, face coverings must be worn.

 - Students do not need to wear a mask while eating or drinking.
 At those times, social distancing techniques should be applied.

 - Students with questions or concerns about face covering requirements or in need of a mask should contact Student Life at firstname.lastname@example.org.

 3. Visitors: As noted above, the campus is not open to visitors except by appointment (e.g. admissions) or for official reasons (e.g. campus deliveries).
-Authorized visitors must wear a mask at all times on campus.
+Authorized visitors must wear a mask indoors on campus and outdoors as directed.